What Are Cycling's Monument Races?

 In coverage of professional cycling, it is common to hear riders and commentators talk of “The Monuments”, but what exactly are cycling’s Monuments?

-The Monuments are not statues or structures commemorating people or event but is the collective name for the five most prestigious Classic cycle races; Classics being a general term for one-day events held predominantly in Italy, Belgium and France.
+The Monuments are not statues or structures commemorating people or event but is the collective name for the five most prestigious Classic cycle races; Classics being a general term for one-day events held predominantly in Italy, Belgium, and France.

 The Monuments therefore are the Milan-San Remo classic, the Tour of Flanders, Paris-Roubaix, Liège-Bastogne-Liège, and the Giro di Lombardia.

-Why are these Races Monuments?
+Why Are These Races Called Monuments?

 So why are these one-day races put on a pedestal above other classic races?
 Well, each of the Monuments are considered to be the longest and hardest; the races with the longest traditions; and also the most prestigious of one-day events.

 A Monument win is something that every professional cyclist wants on their Palmarès, the list of their cycling achievements; a Monument win being second only to a Grand Tour win in terms of prestige.

 Each of the Monuments has its own characteristics, which means that wider range of riders might come away with a Monument win, compared with that of a Grand Tour.

 For example, a true sprinter will not win a Grand Tour, but there is an opportunity to win a Monument; although a Grand Tour winner might win a Monument; and as a result, all of the top professional teams will send strong teams to the Monuments.

 The Milan-San Remo is the first Monument of the cycling calendar, and is known in Italian as La Primavera, the spring, for it is held annually in late March.